maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_6.md

 </textarea>
 # Next step #

-You should now be able to make a multi-part question in STACK.
+You should now be able to make a multipart question in STACK.
 If you have been following this quick-start guide, you should already know some steps you can take to improve this question.
 For example, you could add [more specific feedback](Authoring_quick_start_3.md), [randomise your question](Authoring_quick_start_4.md) and add [question tests](Authoring_quick_start_5.md).

 ##### **The next part of the authoring quick start guide looks at [turning simplification off](Authoring_quick_start_7.md).**